icy-lava/botch/README.md

     return # If we don't return, we'll execute start again

 start:
-    "world" say-hello
+    "world" say-hello # Writes "Hello world!"
     exit
 ```

 ## Learning

-To learn what built-ins are available to you, take a look at `botch.moon`.
+To learn what built-ins are available to you, take a look at `botch.tl`.